gitcordier/MarkdownToLaTeX/docs/source/user.rst

 The **User** package is dedicated to interaction with the user.
-It provides a command line interface (CLI) implementation and a record that keep track of the user's choices.
+It provides a command line interface (CLI) implementation and a record that keeps track of the user's choices.

 .. autosummary::
    :toctree: generated